 - Substitutions: You can also use small-ish Yukon Gold or Fingerling potatoes.

 - Olive Oil – Just your regular cooking oil will be perfect here.

 - Substitutions: Swap in the oil of your choice including (but not limited to) avocado oil, grapeseed oil, ghee, or schmaltz.

-- Garlic – The recipe calls for 6-8 cloves of garlic.
-I used all 8 because I like a LOT of garlic.
+- Garlic – The recipe calls for 6-8 cloves of raw garlic.
+I used 8 because I like a LOT of garlic.
 If your cloves are small, I would use all 8.
 If your cloves are large and you don’t love garlic, I’d scale back and use 6 cloves.
 Or use roasted garlic.
 Need help cutting garlic?
 This garlic cutting tutorial walks you through the process.

-- Substitution: In a pinch, swap in about 2 teaspoons of garlic powder or a tablespoon of jarred minced garlic.
+- Substitution: In a pinch, swap in about 2 teaspoons of garlic powder.

 - Fresh Rosemary & Thyme Leaves – For herby deliciousness.

 - Substitutions: Roasted potatoes pair well with most fresh herbs.
 Fresh oregano, sage and parsley are all great options, so feel free to mix and match.
 You’re also welcome to use about ⅓ as much dry herbs instead of fresh (For reference: 1 Tablespoon = 3 teaspoons).